 "Obviously, computer software is not your field.
 Customers never get a copy of our source code; instead, they get an executable.
 It's the machine instruction code necessary to run the applications we design, but to the customer, it's just a jumble of numbers."

 Natalie, her face serious and emotionless, stared at him.

-"The intensive security could also be used to hide what you're really doing, couldn't it?"
+"The intensive security could also hide what you're really doing, couldn't it?"

 Morton shuffled in his seat, visibly irritated, but he responded calmly.

 "We write code, Ms. Rumsfort.
 That's all we do.
-I can take you on a tour of the facility, show you every room, every file cabinet.
+I can take you on a tour of the facility and show you every room and file cabinet.
 You can ask any of my employees any questions you desire.
 We have nothing to hide."

 Cool customer, Natalie thought.

 She made some notes on her papers and looked up at him again.